-There’s nothing more soul-destroying than buying pot seeds, creating a gorgeous plantation from scratch and watching the whole thing succumb to mould and bud rot.
-But it happens…and quite commonly at that…which is why anyone interested in growing weed (or already doing so) needs to be aware of what to look for, what to do about it and most importantly of all, how to prevent it.
+Imagine you've gone through all the trouble to create your first home grow set up, purchased seeds from your most reliable cannabis seed bank, grown a gorgeous crop of cannabis plants only to notice the whole thing has succumb to mould and bud rot.
+It happens…and quite commonly at that…which is why anyone interested in growing weed (or already doing so) needs to be aware of what to look for, what to do about it and most importantly of all, how to prevent it.

 To spot the signs of mould or bud rot setting in can be the kind of thing that triggers blind panic and despair.
 The prospect of setting out to buy pot seeds and start again from scratch isn’t a pleasant one.
 On the plus side, it doesn’t always have to mean Armageddon for your plants – you just need to know what you are dealing with.